 Novation agreement in real estate allows the advantages and responsibilities of an initial contract party to be transferred to a new party that was not initially included in the agreement.

 Nomination is the transfer of one party's rights and obligations to another with the approval of all three parties, and it is also known as the transfer of rights and duties.

-To give you an example, suppose a farmer promises to provide a grocery store with 100 tomatoes every week.
+For example, suppose a farmer promises to provide a grocery store with 100 tomatoes every week.

 There is no proof that the contract was transferred or that a novation occurred.

-What is Real Estate Novation?
+What is Novation in Real Estate?

-Novation is important because anytime a contractual term or element is renegotiated; a new contract must always be written out and signed by all parties concerned, much more so when dealing with something as complicated and valuable as a real estate transaction.
+Novation is important because anytime a contractual term or element is renegotiated, a new contract must always be written out and signed by all parties concerned, much more so when dealing with something as complicated and valuable as a real estate transaction.

 Verbal agreements will not suffice, and neither would striking out certain words or phrases from an existing legal contract.

-Without novation, previous copies of real estate or other contracts may be utilized in court to resolve disputes about ownership, pricing, and other issues.
+Without Novation, previous copies of real estate or other contracts may be utilized in court to resolve disputes about ownership, pricing, and other issues.